SFETNI/Extended-KKS-Phase-Field-model/README.md

 ﻿# Extended KKS Code using Phase-Field Method : A Phase-field model for growth and coarsening of Si precipitate in AlSi10Mg SLM in a super-saturated matrix

 ## Overview
 This framework extends the  KKS model using the Phase-Field method to reproduce DSC tests.
-It serves as a software realization of the research described in [the asoociated paper], focusing on [growth and coarseing of precipitates in PBF AlSi10Mg alloy].
+It serves as an open-source code realization of the research described in [the asoociated paper], focusing on [growth and coarseing of precipitates in PBF AlSi10Mg alloy].
 This implementation includes various computational tools and data to replicate and expand upon the paper's findings.

 ## related Article (under consideration)
 - Extension of a KKS model to predict the microstructure evolution in LPBF AlSi10Mg alloy submitted to non isothermal processes